Are there alternatives to shareholder capitalism as is currently dominant in the United States? Yes, according to these online courses.

 The course was created on platform FutureLearn by the Middlesex University Business School (UK), the Jindal Centre for Social Innovation & Entrepreneurship (India) and Living in Minca, an international platform for social enterprises.

-If you want to become a social entrepreneur, but are not sure yet what your company’s product or service will be, this three course program from the Copenhagen Business School (Denmark) may be for you:
+If you want to become a social entrepreneur, but are not sure yet what your company’s product or service will be, this even more practical three course program from the Copenhagen Business School (Denmark) may be for you:

 - The first course is on detecting opportunities and developing ideas, advocating “the need to learn about the source and root of a social problem.”